ikutadante/cyclistic/README.md

 ### 1. Seasonal Trends:
 Seasons have a significant impact on overall ride frequency.
 During temperature drops, fewer riders are observed, and vice versa.
 ### 2.Weekday and Weekend Trends:
-Members are more active on weekdays (Monday to Friday) and less active on weekends, whereas casual riders are more active on weekends.
+Members are more active on weekdays (Monday to Friday) and less active on weekends, while casual riders show increased activity on weekends.
 ### 3.Usage Patterns:
 The primary usage purpose of annual members is most likely for commuting, while casual riders use bike rentals for leisure purposes.

-### Reconmmendations
+### Recommendations
 ### 1.Attraction-Specific Bike Allocation:
 Allocate a portion of bikes specifically for stations near attractions.
 This can help maintain a steady supply of bikes where demand is higher due to the proximity to popular tourist destinations.
 ### 2.Weekend-Specific Promotions: